szhabolcs/express-ejs-starter/README.md

     ```

 2. Let’s add this file inside the `test` router, so we can access it at: `localhost:3000/test/foo`
-   <br>We’ll have to create a new function inside the `TestController.js`
+   <br>In order to do that, we’ll have to create a new function inside the `TestController.js`

     ```js
     // ./controllers/TestController.js